1. Poverty among immigrants

 3. Effect of migration on native poverty

 Immigrant families, and even their descendants, are in general more at risk of being poor.
-In the U.S., first-generation immigrants and their families, who are one-sixth of the U.S. population, comprise one-fourth of all poor persons in the U.S. Minor children of first-generation immigrants comprise 26 percent of poor children in the U.S.
+In the U.S., first-generation immigrants and their families, who are one-sixth of the U.S. population, comprise almost one-fifth of all poor persons.
+Minor children of first-generation immigrants comprise 26 percent of poor children in the U.S.